informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `{` ... `"from_name":` _fname_ ... `}`: The _fname_ string is a preferred name for the set of entities containing foreign key references described by this constraint.
 - `{` ... `"to_name":` _tname_ ... `}`: The _tname_ string is a preferred name for the set of entities containing keys described by this constraint.
 - `{` ... `"from_comment":` _comment_ ... `}`: The _comment_ string is a preferred comment for the set of entities containing keys described by this constraint.
+- `{` ... `"comment_render_markdown":` _boolean_value_ ... `}`: The _boolean_value_ dictates whether the comments for this foreignkey should be treated as markdown or not.
+If not defined, its value will be inherited from the table (which could be inherited from the schema or the catalog.
+If it's not defined on any of the models, the default behavior is to treat comments as markdown).
 - `{` ... `"to_comment":` _comment_ ... `}`: The _comment_ string is a preferred comment for the set of entities containing keys described by this constraint.
 - `{` ... `"from_comment_display":` _comment_display_ ... `}`: The display mode for the tooltip.
 Set to `inline` to show it as text or `tooltip` to show as a hover tooltip.
     - Currently the `comment_display` is only supported for foreign key relationships in detailed context when they are part of `visible-columns` or `visible-foreign-keys`.